 Michael has been heard locally in Cleveland at fine restaurants and jazz clubs, including Chez Francois in Vermilion, Gamekeeper’s Tavern in Chagrin Falls, and at Sergio’s in University Circle and Sarava in Shaker Square, playing jazz and Brazilian jazz classics.
 At Sergio’s, he was frequently joined by vocalist Fernanda Cunha, a splendid Brazilian recording artist, who makes her home in Rio.

 As a teacher, Michael’s experience extends over forty-five years.
-In addition to administrative and teaching duties at Oberlin, he has instructed both classical and jazz guitar students at the Interlochen Arts Academy, where he served as Visiting Instructor of Guitar.
+In addition to administrative and teaching duties at Oberlin 1978 – 2019, he has instructed both classical and jazz guitar students at the Interlochen Arts Academy, where he served as Visiting Instructor of Guitar.

-Michael retired from his post as Admissions Director at Oberlin Conservatory of Music as of December 31, 2019 but continues to hold the post of Lecturer in Lute and Guitar.
+Michael retired from his post as Admissions Director at Oberlin Conservatory of Music as of December 31, 2019 and continues to teach privately and to perform.